dlt-hub/dlt/docs/website/docs/walkthroughs/share-a-dataset.md

 [destination.bigquery]
 project_id = "project_id" # please set me up!
 ```
 3. You run the pipeline script from the **different** folder from which it is saved.
-For example `python weatherapi_demo/weatherapi.py` will run the script from `weatherapi_demo` folder but the current working directory is folder above.
-This prevents `dlt` from finding `weatherapi_demo/.dlt/secrets.toml` and filling-in credentials.
+For example `python chess_demo/chess_pipeline.py.py` will run the script from `chess_demo` folder but the current working directory is folder above.
+This prevents `dlt` from finding `chess_demo/.dlt/secrets.toml` and filling-in credentials.

 ### Placeholders still in secrets.toml
 Here BigQuery complain that the format of the `private_key` is incorrect.
 Practically this most often happens if you forgot to replace the placeholders in `secrets.toml` with real values

 ```
 <class 'dlt.destinations.exceptions.DestinationConnectionError'>
-Connection with BigQuerySqlClient to dataset name weatherapi_data failed.
+Connection with BigQuerySqlClient to dataset name games_data failed.
 Please check if you configured the credentials at all and provided the right credentials values.
 You can be also denied access or your internet connection may be down.
 The actual reason given is: No key could be detected.
 ```

 ### Bigquery not enabled